swift-server/swift-aws-lambda-runtime/readme.md

 - Ensure you have the Swift 6.x toolchain installed.
 You can [install Swift toolchains](https://www.swift.org/install/macos/) from Swift.org

-- When developing on macOs, be sure you use macOS 15 (Sequoia) or a more recent macOS version.
+- When developing on macOS, be sure you use macOS 15 (Sequoia) or a more recent macOS version.

-- To build and archive the package for AWS Lambda, you need to [install docker](https://docs.docker.com/desktop/install/mac-install/).
+- To build and archive your Lambda function, you need to [install docker](https://docs.docker.com/desktop/install/mac-install/).

 - To deploy the Lambda function and invoke it, you must have [an AWS account](https://docs.aws.amazon.com/accounts/latest/reference/manage-acct-creating.html) and [install and configure the `aws` command line](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).

+- Some examples are using [AWS SAM](https://aws.amazon.com/serverless/sam/).
+Install the [SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/install-sam-cli.html) before deploying these examples.

 ## TL;DR